g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 If this doesn't astonish you, then you haven't being paying attention to just how hard it is to raise intelligence (except by correcting malnutrition or severe pollution).

-If this estimate is on the correct order of magnitude, then while there are massive private benefits to this effect, the social gains from a more capable citizens will be huge.
+If this estimate is on the correct order of magnitude, then while there are massive private benefits to this effect, the social gains from more capable citizens will be huge.

 ### Noneconomic gains